lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3>More topics</h3>

-For further details about the clauses used in a *expression* clause, refer to the following topic:
+For more information about the clauses that are used in a *expression* clause, see the following topic:
 * [expression](#expression)

 <h3>Related references</h3>